Inventing Abstraction

 February 13 - March 21, 2026

-• (1882-1961) was a self-taught British artist and self-professed psychic medium and healer.
+• Madge Gill (1882 - 1961) was a self-taught British artist and self-professed psychic medium and healer.
 She fervently believed that a spirit guide named “Myrninerest” guided her hand and authored her drawings, which feature recurring pale-faced figures and apparitions, swirling geometric patterns, architecture, and cryptic writing.
 Gill’s work is included in the collections of Centre Pompidou, Paris, Collection de l’Art Brut, Lausanne, and Whitworth Museum, Manchester.
 Exhibitions include Parallel Visions at LACMA, Los Angeles (1992), Outsiders at Hayward Gallery, London (1979), Floral Fantasies at the Wilhelm Hack Museum (2019), and Brutal Beauty at Barbican, London (2021).
 Gill’s largest known work was recently on display in Foreigners Everywhere at the 60th Venice Biennale (2024), curated by Adriano Pedrosa.

 • J.B.
-Murray (1908-1988) was an African American farmer who lived in rural Glascock County, Georgia.
-In his later years (at around the age of 70), Murray began experiencing hallucinatory visions and communications from God.
-During his first visionary trance, he described the sun descending down from the sky and into his yard while he was watering his vegetable garden.
+Murray (1908 - 1988) was a farmer and sharecropper who lived in rural Glascock County, Georgia.
+At around the age of 70, Murray began experiencing hallucinatory visions and communications that he believed were directly from God.
+During a visionary trance, he described the sun descending from the sky and landing in his yard while he was watering his vegetable garden.
 "After that," he told the artist, Judith McWillie, "The eagle crossed my eye... a spiritual eagle.
-You know the eagle can see farther than any other bird in the world, and that's why I can see things some more folks can't."
+You know the eagle can see farther than any other bird in the world, and that's why I can see things some folks can't."
+Murray considers his drawings and paintings to be direct transcriptions of the word of God, which he translated while living, by reading through vials of water from his property’s well.

 Curated by Jay Gorney